Cole Palmer: Man City's teen star hoping to follow in Foden's footsteps | Goal.com

 The next player off the conveyor belt looks set to be creative midfielder Cole Palmer, who despite his reserved demeanour has been making a big noise around the Etihad campus.

-Palmer, 18, has already made a strong impression on Pep Guardiola and his coaching staff, and havingy made his senior debut earlier this season, he looks set to remain in the Catalans' plans throughout the campaign.
+Palmer, 18, has already made a strong impression on Pep Guardiola and his coaching staff, and having made his senior debut earlier this season, he looks set to remain in the Catalan's plans throughout the campaign.

 “Since two months ago he has showed us a lot of things," the City boss said after handing him his debut in September's Carabao Cup victory over Burnley.
 "He has a good future in this club.”